algorithmic modeling for Rhino

 Octopus introduces multiple fitness values to the optimization.
 The best trade-offs between those objectives are searched, producing a set of possible optimum solutions that ideally reach from one extreme trade-off to the other.

-Some examples and a videa to get started are provided here.
+Some examples are provided here.

 New commented examples and a brief manual are provided in the download of octopus on food4rhino.

 Hi Robert, We are using octopus to optimize for multi-dimensional objectives.
 The phenotype or mesh inputed to Octopus is a result of a loop created by a plug in called Anemone(…Continue

 Started by Faisal Barazi.
 Last reply by Faisal Barazi yesterday.

 I keep getting this error when running Octopus.
 Can anyone assist on what I might do to overcome this error?
 The error only flashes for a moment before all windows close so I am lucky I could even…Continue